 If we were to make a glaze using only silica, the melting temperature would be around 1700 Centigrade.

 To avoid having to fire at such high temperature a flux is used in glazes.
 Just think of flux as a little gremlin that helps make glazes melt.
 Lower temperature glazes need more flux.

-If glazes had no alumina they would melt so well they would run off the pots and all over the kiln shelf into a big puddle.
-The Alumina helps stiffen the glaze so it can melt to a nice glass but not run off the pot.
+If glazes had no Stabilisers they would melt so well they would run off the pots and all over the kiln shelf into a big puddle.
+The Stabilisers (Alumina and Boron) helps stiffen the glaze so it can melt to a nice glass but not run off the pot.

 Developing a glaze recipe

 The first glazes I made were based on some excellent documentation from the Digital Fire website.
 It does such a great job at describing many aspects of glazes and I suggest you read all the articles here - especially the food safe, toxicity & safety ones.
 At the time I was firing to cone 6 in an electric kiln, and the G1212W recipe made an ideal base.

 I would recommend using a recipe like this as a base glaze for beginners.
 Various colouring oxides can be added to provide colour, and the quartz to clay content can be adjusted to determine how matt or glossy the glaze is.